Paddle Review

 | Pay-as-you-go | Custom | 5% + $0.50 per successful checkout, no monthly fee · Covers payment processing, checkout, global sales tax and VAT, fraud and chargeback handling, and support · No contract, cancel anytime |

-| Custom | Custom | For rapidly scaling or established large-scale businesses · Negotiated rate, can include B2B invoicing and a dedicated success manager · Custom migration and implementation support |
+| Custom / Tailored | Custom | For rapidly scaling or established large-scale businesses · Negotiated rate, can include premium support and a dedicated success manager · Products priced under $10, or that need manual invoicing, are also routed here |

 Paddle is a merchant of record, so its fee replaces a payment processor fee, not a seat license.
 The published rate is 5% of the transaction plus a flat $0.50 per successful checkout, with no monthly fee and no lock-in period.
-Products priced under $10 are routed to a custom pricing conversation.
-Paddle Retain, its failed-payment recovery and dunning toolkit, is bundled into Paddle Billing at no extra cost.
-The one real add-on cost is on the payout side: if you take payouts in a currency different from your account's balance currency, Paddle adds a conversion margin of up to 1.5%.
+Products priced under $10 are routed to a custom pricing conversation, as are large or fast-scaling businesses (Tailored pricing).
+The one real add-on cost is on the payout side: cross-border wire transfers can incur a $15/€15/£15 fee, and if you take payouts in a currency different from your account's balance currency, Paddle adds a conversion margin of up to 1.5%.

-Pricing verified July 7, 2026 · source
+Pricing verified July 22, 2026 · source

 How Paddle's pricing compares